 Major League Soccer

-Minnesota United was awarded an expansion spot in Major League Soccer on March 25, 2015 and shortly thereafter announced its intention to build a state of the art soccer stadium in St. Paul at the center of downtown Minneapolis and St. Paul.
-Construction of that stadium is expected to begin in summer of 2016 with United joining MLS in 2017.
+Minnesota United was awarded an expansion spot in Major League Soccer on March 25, 2015 and shortly thereafter announced its intention to build a state-of-the-art soccer stadium in St. Paul.
+In February, 2019, construction of Allianz Field was completed.

 Minnesota United, MNUFC, the Loons, Minnesota United FC

 Minnesota United's PK was officially named the MNUFC mascot in the summer of 2014.
 PK is a curious Loon who often gets into mischief by wandering in search of new adventures.
 Known to have an excellent shot, PK is a less-than-adequate goalkeeper who helps the Dark Clouds and True North Elite cheer on the team at every home match.
 PK is often seen throughout the community donating time at charities, hospitals and soccer events.

 People often ask what PK stands for, but MNUFC has never gotten a straightforward answer from PK himself.
 For now, it is understood that PK just means PK!